 - Pay careful attention to interfacility transfer and discharge processes to ensure children and caregivers avoid exposure during transitions in care.
-See AAP interim guidance.
+See AAP interim guidance on interfacility transport.

-- Promote information about COVID-19 vaccination eligibility to inpatient, long-term care and post-acute care setting providers.
+- Promote information about COVID-19 and influenza vaccination to inpatient, long-term care and post-acute care setting providers.

 Home Care Settings

 - Explore the feasibility of home modifications specifically to improve ventilation.